UMass Lowell will resume on-campus instruction, research and campus life for Fall 2020. View the plan for more info.

 Students are encouraged to participate in collaborative environmental research and service projects with government agencies, non-profit organizations, local businesses and other environmental actors such as state and national park systems.

-The Environment and Society minor collaborates with the Climate Change Initiative to advance UML’s Climate Action Plan, and to serve the region, the state, and beyond.
+The Environment and Society minor collaborates with the Climate Change Initiative to advance UMasss Lowell’s Climate Action Plan, and to serve the region, the state, and beyond.